-- (Green) hydrogen (18%): The main feedstock utilised by Archetypes 1 and 2 to process iron ore into DRI, which can then be transformed into steel.
-Hydrogen has no direct bearing on the costs of Archetype 3 because it is already built into the cost of producing the HBI that the archetype imports. - Electricity (8%-12%): The main power source for plant equipment, notably the EAFs that melt steel via electrical heating and constitute the essential piece of steelmaking equipment in all three archetypes. - Iron ore/HBI (16%-46%): Key ferrous base materials for integrated steelmaking.
+- (Green) hydrogen (20%-21%): The main feedstock utilised by Archetypes 1 and 2 to process iron ore into DRI, which can then be transformed into steel.
+Hydrogen has no direct bearing on the costs of Archetype 3 because it is already built into the cost of producing the HBI that the archetype imports. - Electricity (8%-14%): The main power source for plant equipment, notably the EAFs that melt steel via electrical heating and constitute the essential piece of steelmaking equipment in all three archetypes. - Iron ore/HBI (18%-48%): Key ferrous base materials for integrated steelmaking.
 Archetype 3 faces a proportionally higher cost in this category because it must use HBI instead of iron ore, which includes the cost of the ironmaking feedstocks that Archetypes 1 and 2 face directly.

-- Scrap steel (20%): An alternative ferrous base material that can be recycled to produce new steel without sourcing and reducing iron ore, and incurring the associated costs.
-This value is reflected in the higher cost of scrap versus iron ore. - Depreciation and amortisation (D&A) (6%-13%): A reflection of the cost of the up-front capital expenditure in plant equipment.
-Although this capital expenditure is significant in all three archetypes, it is highest in Archetype 2 because it requires significant new equipment (a DRI furnace, an EAF, pelletiser, and downstream equipment to process crude steel into HRC), while the capital expenditures of Archetypes 1 and 2 are centred on new DRI furnaces.
+- Scrap steel (21%-22%): An alternative ferrous base material that can be recycled to produce new steel without sourcing and reducing iron ore, and incurring the associated costs.
+This value is reflected in the higher cost of scrap versus iron ore. - Depreciation and amortisation (D&A) (2%-4%): A reflection of the cost of the up-front capital expenditure in plant equipment.
+Although capital expenditure is significant in all three archetypes, it is highest in Archetype 2 because it involves building an entire integrated steelmaking facility from scratch (comprising a DRI furnace, an EAF, pelletiser, and downstream equipment to process crude steel into HRC), while Archetypes 1 and 3 requires comparatively fewer new pieces of equipment.